 I’ve been seeing freakshakes all over Instagram, and I’m sure you have to.
 Of course, being a blogger, it’s crucial for me to be super on trend (*jokes*), so I knew I had to find the nearest freakshake shop.
 But alas, I could not find any place to get freakshakes in Philly.
 So there was only one thing left to do: make my own freakshake.

 For the ultimate freakshake, you gotta load it up with toppings.
-Unfortunately, I could buy a single paper strong, a single swipe of cookie butter, a single cocoa baton, a single mini cupcake, etc. So DIY freakshakes called for having friends over to help me eat everything.
+Unfortunately, I couldn’t buy a single paper straw, a single swipe of cookie butter, a single cocoa baton, a single mini cupcake, etc. So DIY freakshakes called for having friends over to help me eat everything.
 Any excuse to have Victoria and Ami over tbh!
 But it turns out that this only enabled me and I ended up going ham at the grocery store.

 - Kikkerland party stripes paper straws

 - Cinnamon grahams

 - Cocoa batons

 - Hold the Cone! mini vanilla ice cream cone

 - Pumpkin macarons